alphanumeric9/Debian_NAS_Setup/README.md

 ## Before Getting Started: Requirements
 A Computer that has the following:
 - Dual-core processor or higher
-- 4 GB RAM minimum (non-ZFS)
+- 4 GB RAM minimum (non-ZFS build)
-- 8 GB RAM or more (recommended for ZFS)
+- 8 GB RAM or more (recommended for ZFS build)
 - Storage: User-defined
   - Minimum 50 GB required for the OS and services
 - Network connectivity (Ethernet or Wi-Fi)